-Objectives Policies To protect and enhance the heritage and historic sites within the BENP area for the benefit of present and future residents and the community P5 - Preserving the design and character of Blunsdon Village To ensure developments and alterations are sympathetic and appropriate.
-P5 - Preserving the design and character of Blunsdon Village To recognise and promote the area's heritage and history.
-P5 - Preserving the design and character of Blunsdon Village P7 - Protection of community facilities and locally important assets To register and protect Assets of Community Value within the BENP area.
-P7 - Protection of community facilities and locally important assets P9 - Infrastructure Requirements and Funding for Community projects To protect valued views in and out of the village and the approaches from the West, North and East as detailed in the VDS, Character Assessments.
-P11 - Preservation of Views of local importance
+Objectives Policies To protect and enhance the heritage and historic sites within the BENP area for the benefit of present and future residents and the community P5 - Preserving the character of Blunsdon East Village To ensure developments and alterations are sympathetic and appropriate.
+P5 - Preserving the character of Blunsdon East Village To recognise and promote the area's heritage and history.
+P5 - Preserving the character of Blunsdon East Village P7 - Protection of community facilities To register and protect Assets of Community Value within the BENP area.
+P7 - Protection of community facilities To protect valued views in and out of the village and the approaches from the West, North and East as detailed in the VDS, Character Assessments.
+P10 - Preservation of views of local importance